2013 UK Championship

-The 2013 williamhill.com UK Championship was a professional ranking snooker tournament that took place between 26 November–8 December 2013 at the Barbican Centre in York, England.
+The 2013 UK Championship (officially the 2013 williamhill.com UK Championship) was a professional ranking snooker tournament that took place between 26 November–8 December 2013 at the Barbican Centre in York, England.
 It was the sixth ranking event of the 2013/2014 season.

 Mark Selby made the 100th official maximum break during his semi-final match against Ricky Walden.
 This was Selby's second official 147 break and the third maximum break in the 2013/2014 season.

 Neil Robertson won his ninth ranking title by defeating defending champion Selby 10–7 in the final, despite trailing 1–5 and 3–6 during the match.
 Robertson became the eighth player to win all Triple Crown events at least once, and the first overseas player to achieve this feat.
 Selby became the first defending champion to reach the final of the UK Championship since Mark Williams in 2000.

 Prize fund

 The total prize money of the event was raised to £700,000 from the previous year's £625,000.
 The breakdown of prize money for this year is shown below: